 Wellcome Senior Lecturer in Medical Humanities & Politics, Director of the Centre for Persian and Iranian Studies

-I am the current Director for the Centre of Persian And Iranian Studies (CPIS) at the IAIS; and Wellcome Trust Senior Lecturer in Medical Humanities and Politics.
+I am the Wellcome Trust Senior Lecturer in Medical Humanities and Social Sciences; and the current Director for the Centre of Persian And Iranian Studies (CPIS) at the IAIS.
 I am happy to supervise students working on different geographical and thematic areas as long as they refer to my research interests (see profile).

 So far, my work has concerned Iran and West and Cental Asia, but I have also collaborated on projects on the Global South, especially in Central and South America